MooseCowBear/drag_and_drop_stimulus/README.md

 # Drag and drop Stimulus controller

 A drag and drop Stimulus controller to reorder a collection of records.
-Controller sends a fetch request to the backend so that a table's position column is updated.
+Controller sends a fetch request to the backend to update position in the database.

 ## Making a model draggable